UWaterlooMSCI342/2019-team10/README.md

      </VirtualHost>
 ```

-13-Run the following commands to enable your site
+13- Run the following commands to enable your site
 ```
     sudo a2dissite 000-default.conf
     sudo a2ensite dnd.conf